qure_logo.svg

 For example, the AI solution qXR-LN (lung nodule detection) has FDA clearance for identifying and localizing lung nodules on chest X-rays.
 It also shows malignancy-risk scores and can serve as a crucial second reader for physicians, assisting in the review of frontal chest radiographs to assist with referral into CT pathways.
 In a study involving 40 sites across the United States, qXR-LN achieved an impressive AUC of 94% for nodule detection.

-As the global oncology community converges on Chicago to share and discuss the latest clinical cancer research and innovations impacting patient care at the 2024 American Society of Clinical Oncology (ASCO) meeting, 31 May to 4 June, opportunities for AI abound.
+As the global oncology community converges on Chicago then Barcelona to share and discuss the latest clinical cancer research and innovations impacting patient care at the 2024 American Society of Clinical Oncology (ASCO) meeting, 31 May to 4 June and European Society for Medical Oncology (ESMO), 13 to 17 Sept, opportunities for AI abound.
 Early detection and treatment advances using digital health innovations will drive research techniques and improve patient quality of life – and this matters in the global fight against lung cancer.

 Share this story